Do you have questions about a building envelope problem you’re facing? Not sure where to go to find answers? We made this page for you.

 Condensation happens when water vapor encounters a surface that is below the dew point.
 Don’t worry about what the dew point is.
 Do remember that for any set of environmental conditions there is a magic number and when moist air touches a surface that is colder than that magic number, boom—condensation.

-So we just need to keep any potential condensing surfaces warmer than the magic number and we’re good!
-We can do this in a couple of ways, including:
+So, we just need to keep any potential condensing surfaces warmer than the magic number and we’re good!
+We can do this in a couple of ways:

-2. Prevent the moist air from reaching the potential condensing surface.
+- prevent the moist air from reaching the cold surface

 5. Maintain continuity.